cloxernonn/uinstall/README.md

-# uinstall
-Uinstall for TLauncher
+# For more, just wait ...